ibm-cloud-docs/databases-for-redis/howto-user-management.md

 To retrieve a user's connection strings, use the base URL with the `/users/{userid}/connections` endpoint.

-## Internal-use Users - Redis 6.x only
+## Internal-use Users - Redis 6.x and newer
 {: #internal-users}

 There are four reserved users on your instance.
 Modifying these users causes your instance to become unstable or unusable.
-- `ibm` - An internal `admin` user for managing the instance and exposing metrics.
+- `ibm-user` - An internal `admin` user for managing the instance and exposing metrics.
 - `replication-user` - The user account that is used for replication.
 - `sentinel-user` - The user account for sentinels to handle monitoring and failovers.
 - `admin` - The default user provided to access your instance.